-^aThe total effect (c) is equivalent to the effect of Instruction from Step 1 of moderated task value (Experiments 1-3) or self-confidence (Experiment 3).
-There is actually some evidence in Experiment 2 of inconsistent mediation or a suppressor effect (MacKinnon et al., effect (i.e., the total effect was negative and the indirect effect was positive).
-Notably the negative effect that the ego instruction had on subjective task value (path a is negative a = - total negative effect is smaller c = -2.47 than the direct effect c' = -3.25).
+There was no evidence that the effect of ego instruction on improving performance could be explained by the indirect effect of ego instruction on increasing either subjective task value (Experiments 1-3) or self-confidence (Experiment 3).
+There is actually some evidence in Experiment 2 of inconsistent mediation or a suppressor effect (MacKinnon et al., 2010).
+This is indicated by the significant indirect effect showing a different sign to the total effect (i.e., the total effect was negative and the indirect effect was positive).
+Notably the negative effect that the ego instruction had on subjective task value (path a is negative a = -0.65) appears to have suppressed the positive effect of the ego instruction on run-time (the total negative effect is smaller c = -2.47 than the direct effect c' = -3.25).
 This tells us that the ego instruction is improving the athletes' performance through mechanisms unrelated to subjective task value.